7 Easily Missed Danger Signs Your Retail Business Is Failing

 My friend got out years before they imploded.
 Why is it employees often see danger signs before owners and managers?
 Because they see things through the lens of a customer and their own paychecks.

-To help you see your danger signs, I’m sharing seven of the danger signs I’ve seen in businesses of all sizes.
+To help you see your danger signs, I’m sharing seven of the signs I’ve seen in businesses of all sizes.
 If you do not take action to stop or fix them, these dangers will overtake your business.

 Look out for these seven signs a business is failing